JDP-Security/security-research-papers/2026-05-12-langchain-orchestration-poisoning-disclosure.md

 ### **5. Disclosure Timeline and Vendor Response Analysis**
 Tracking of the `langchain-ai/langchain` repository indicates a phased remediation approach where read-side and write-side vulnerabilities were addressed asynchronously.

-* **March 17, 2026:** **Initial Disclosure.** JDP-Security delivers the full RCE Proof of Concept demonstrating the symlink bypass of CVE-2023-36258.
+* **March 17, 2026:** **Initial Disclosure.** JDP Security delivers the full RCE Proof of Concept demonstrating the symlink bypass of CVE-2023-36258.
 * **April 2, 2026 ([PR #36471](https://github.com/langchain-ai/langchain/pull/36471)):** **Initial Read-Side Mitigation.** Under **Commit `d41f3e2`**, path traversal mitigation is applied to the load path via string-based canonicalization, but leaves the `.save()` utility unchanged.
-* **April 6, 2026:** JDP-Security notifies the vendor that the write vulnerability remains fully exploitable in releases up to `v1.2.26`.
+* **April 6, 2026:** JDP Security notifies the vendor that the write vulnerability remains fully exploitable in releases up to `v1.2.26`.
 * **April 8, 2026 ([PR #36585](https://github.com/langchain-ai/langchain/pull/36585)):** **Subsequent Write-Side Remediation.** The vendor merges a patch under **Commit `e7b9a2c`** to harden symlink resolution on the `.save()` utility.
 * **Remediation Documentation:** Release notes documented the fix as a generic symlink issue without an accompanying CVE assignment for the write-primitive vulnerability.
 * **April 14, 2026:** **Vendor Classification.** The vendor officially classified the risk as "Local" (AV:L), characterizing the fixes as defense-in-depth hardening.